The Art of the Mindful Leadership

 Mayor Nutter is a life-long Philadelphian, born and raised in West Philadelphia and educated at the Wharton School at the University of Pennsylvania.
 He has been dedicated to public service since his youth.
 Mayor Nutter is happily married to his wife Lisa, and a proud parent to Christian and Olivia.

 A’Lelia Bundles is a vice chair of Columbia University’s Board of Trustees and chair emerita of the board of the National Archives Foundation.
-She also is a member of the advisory boards of the March on Washington Film Festival, the Schlesinger Library on the History of Women at Harvard’s Radcliffe Institute for Advanced Study, and the Smithsonian’s American Women’s History Initiative.
+She is also a member of the advisory boards of the March on Washington Film Festival, the Schlesinger Library on the History of Women at Harvard’s Radcliffe Institute for Advanced Study, and the Smithsonian’s American Women’s History Initiative.
 She founded the Madam Walker Family Archives – the largest private collection of Walker photographs and memorabilia.

 A’Lelia was a network television news executive and producer for thirty years at NBC News and then at ABC News, where she was Washington, DC deputy bureau chief and director of talent development.
 Her articles and essays have been published in the New York Times Book Review, Variety, TheUndefeated.com, Al Jazeera, Parade, Ms., O Magazine, Essence, several encyclopedias and books, and on her blog at www.aleliabundles.com.
 As a speaker and emcee, she has appeared at universities, corporations and book festivals, as well as on ABC, CBS, MSNBC, NBC, NPR, PBS and BBC.
 She has served as an advisor for numerous documentaries, museum exhibits, biographies, scholarly papers and history texts.
 A recipient of an Emmy and a du Pont Gold Baton, she has participated in writing residencies at Yaddo and the MacDowell Colony.